-On the Configuration tab, you can select the operating mode of the MAC filter.
-Select the Allow value from the Action drop-down list to allow traffic affected by the rules from the MAC-addresses tab and block the other traffic.
-Select the Deny value from the drop-down list to block only traffic affected by the rules from the MAC addresses tab.
+On the Configuration tab, you can select the operating mode of the MAC filter for every WAN connection of the Bridge type.

+To configure the MAC filter of the router for a certain WAN connection, create filtering rules assigned to this connection on the MAC addresses tab, then select the needed value from the Action drop-down on the Configuration tab.
+Select the Allow value to allow traffic affected by the rules for this connection and block the other traffic.
+Select the Deny value to block only traffic affected by the rules for this connection.